rundeck/rundeck/docs/en/02-basics/02-chapter1.md

 ## History

-History for queued ad-hoc commands, as well as, temporary and saved Job executions  is stored in by the RunDeck server.
+History for queued ad-hoc commands, as well as, temporary and saved Job executions  is stored by the RunDeck server.
 History data can be filtered and viewed inside the "History" page of the graphical console.